PhenX/PhenX.EntityFrameworkCore.BulkInsert/README.md

 # PhenX.EntityFrameworkCore.BulkInsert

 A high-performance, provider-agnostic bulk insert extension for Entity Framework Core 8+.
-Supports SQL Server, PostgreSQL, SQLite and MySQL.
+Supports SQL Server, PostgreSQL, SQLite, MySQL and Oracle.

 Its main purpose is to provide a fast way to perform simple bulk inserts in Entity Framework Core applications.